 To get the most permanence and best adherence of acrylic paints onto the wall, strip the existing paint off the wall by sanding it with a sanding block.
 To reduce the amount of dust caused by dry sanding, prepare a mild soapy solution by mixing TSP or dishwashing liquid with in a bucket of water.
 Dip the sanding block in the bucket of cleaning solution, squeeze out the excess water and sand the wall thoroughly.
 Allow the wall to dry.

 After the wall has thoroughly dried, apply a coat of acrylic primer over the entire wall.
 You don't want to buy regular acrylic primer (such as gesso) that you would use for a painting because it's expensive when used in large quantities.
-Instead, buy something like Ronan Prime-All or get acrylic primer from a home improvement / DIY store in a gallon can, which will get you better bang for your buck.
+Instead, buy something like Ronan Prime-All (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
+You can also get acrylic primer from a home improvement / DIY store in a gallon can, which will get you better bang for your buck.

 Now, you have three choices: